 In its 2020 budget, the ACC Board authorized staff to retain legal counsel for the case, if necessary.
 At its August meeting, the Board authorized the CEO to execute a contract for legal counsel.
 On Sept.
 9, water attorney Clyde Halstead (Carpenter, Hazlewood, Bolen & Delgado) filed a notice with the AzCC to represent Anthem in the case.

 The ACC staff has requested additional funding in the 2021 budget, since the case will cross into the next fiscal year.
-The final draft budget will be presented to the Board at the Sept.
-26 open session, and the Board is expected to vote on the budget at its October open meeting.
+The final draft budget was presented to the Board at the Sept.
+26 open session, and the Board is expected to vote on the budget at its Oct.
+28 open meeting.